Sleep and Stress

 “During the week, I don’t really have a personal life because there is a lot to do once I am home,” says a 25-year-old single middle school teacher.
 “I try to keep Saturday as a day of rest, but Sunday afternoons and evenings are dedicated to preparing for the upcoming week.”

 Suddenly changing from a traditional in-person school to one that is entirely or partly virtual can be more time consuming because you’re learning an entirely new way of teaching.
 Add in family responsibilities, and it can be exhausting.
 Here are some tips on how to make time for both work and yourself.

 There are times teaching can feel like a thankless job.
-Teaching during the coronavirus pandemic is no different and, in some cases, maybe worse.
-Many teachers have that their concerns about returning to in-person school aren’t being heard.
+Teaching during the coronavirus pandemic is no different and, in some cases, may be worse.
+Many teachers feel that their concerns about returning to in-person school aren’t being heard.
 This has taken a toll on teachers’ overall job satisfaction.

 Our survey found that 68% of teachers feel less satisfied with their jobs than they did before the pandemic.
 At least a third of them report feeling “significantly less satisfied.”

 “I’m always drained.
 I feel like I’m failing like a teacher.
 I just feel blah all the time,” says one teacher.
 “I’ve thought about changing my career more than I ever have.”

 “I feel more stressed and anxious about everything — the state of the world, exposure to the virus, and my work.
 I feel added stress teaching under a microscope, parents who are not understanding, administrators that are not supportive or understanding, students that are falling between the cracks.
 It all weighs too heavy on my heart and mind.”